truenas/documentation/content/_includes/TNHardwareGuide.md

 The main advantage of NVMe is generally its low-latency performance, and it’s becoming a mainstream option for boot and other tasks.
 At first, NVMe was limited to expansion-card form factors such as PCIe and M.2.
 The new U.2 interface offers a universal solution that includes the 2.5” drive form factor and an externally accessible (but generally not hot-swappable) NVMe interface.

 Note: NVMe devices can run quite hot and may need dedicated heat sinks.

+Note: We currently do not support manual S.M.A.R.T. tests on NVMe devices.
 {{< /tab >}}
 {{< tab "USB Hard Disks" >}}
 Avoid using USB-connected hard disks for primary storage with TrueNAS.
 You can use USB Hard Disks for very basic backups in a pinch.